Violence against women in Cambodia: National legal mechanism

 In 2005, Cambodia introduced the legislation called Law on the Prevention of Domestic Violence and the Protection of Victims.
 In Article 1 of the statute, it provided that the aim was to prevent domestic violence and protect the victims.
 Article 13 provided some guidelines for authorities in terms of intervention such as offering shelter to the victim, mediating, as well as educating both parties in order to reduce domestic violence from reoccurring.
 Under Article 16, the victim can file to the Courts for a Protection Order.
 Article 35, provided that the perpetrator can be charged under the Cambodian penal laws.

-However, under Article 36, the victim can request for the charges to be dropped if the offences was “minor misdemeanors or petty crimes”.
+However, under Article 36, the victim can request for the charges to be dropped if the offences were “minor misdemeanors or petty crimes”.
 One of the issue with the domestic violence law in Cambodia is that it is seen as a luxury which women who are of a poor social economic background cannot afford.
-In terms of implementation of the domestic violence law there has been issues due to the economic dependence on the male as an income provider, so the women who may seek legal help then changes their mind due to this financial constraint.
+In terms of implementation of the domestic violence law there have been issues due to the economic dependence on the male as an income provider.
+Women who initially seek legal help might then back out due to this financial constraint.

-In a 2014 study, it showed that 92% of men and 90% of women indicated that they had knowledge of domestic violence laws.
-However, the study also showed that there was still confusion in regards to women rights.
-This was because the survey showed that only 26% of the participants actually knew about women's right to equal justice and protection.
+A 2014 study showed that 92% of men and 90% of women in Cambodia indicated that they had knowledge of domestic violence laws.
+However, the study also showed that there was still confusion in regards to women's rights.
+This was because the survey showed that only 26% of the participants actually knew about women's rights to equal justice and protection under the law.

 In 2013, Cambodia's Secretary of State for Ministry of Women's Affairs at the 57th Session of the Commission on the Status of Women issued a report in regards to Cambodia's efforts to tackle the issue of violence against women and girls.

-At a national level, Cambodia had developed the National Action Plan to Prevent violence against Women.
-One of the focus of the policy was to build on CEDAW.
+At a national level, Cambodia developed the National Action Plan to Prevent Violence Against Women.
+One focus of the policy was to build on the CEDAW.
 The aim of the program was to raise public awareness both at a commune and district level.
-The distribution of information such as laws and support services available to victims and survivors were through media campaigns and informational meetings.
-This has shown to be of some success as in the 2014 national survey showed that 95% of the participants had the source of knowledge about domestic violence law derived from mass media.
+The distribution of information such as laws and support services available to victims and survivors came through media campaigns and informational meetings.
+This has shown to be of some success, as the 2014 national survey showed that 95% of the participants had a source of knowledge about domestic violence law derived from mass media.